Capstone Seminar in Communication

 All course readings are available on-line.
 Download and print the files.

-Most readings will not be available until we begin group sessions.
-These readings will include all of the materials from the three student groups for sessions 7, 8 and 9 of the quarter.
+Readings for group presentations will not be available until we begin group sessions.
+These readings will include all of the materials from the three student groups for sessions 8, 9 and 10.

 You are required to complete the reading assignments before you attend class.
 This will lead to more fruitful discussion.